 [Photo: The Honeyland crew on the red carpet.
 Styling by Ljupka Arsovska]

 Since this was our first Oscar we had no idea what to expect.
-It is actually a week-long event and every day was packed with tons of events throughout the day and a bunch of cocktail parties each night.
+It is actually a week-long affair.
+Packed with events throughout the day and a bunch of cocktail parties each night.
 Try that while breastfeeding a baby.
-At the afterparty in the Soho House, I went to the bathroom to pump, and naturally, after 5 min I heard people knocking on the door.
+At the afterparty in the Soho House, I went to the bathroom to pump, and, after 5 min I heard people knocking on the door.
 The pressure was too much so I packed up and when I got out - there was a line of people waiting to get to the loo.
 I noticed at least 4 actors I’ve seen on TV waiting in that line.
 So embarrassing.
 Pro tip: Ask security for the private executive bathroom.